bono-cms/Announcement/README.md

 Announcement module
 ===================

 Announcement module can be used to manage marketing features and special offers on your site.
-For details, please refer its documentation.
+For details, please refer its to documentation.